charliecalvert/CloudNotes/Assignments/Prog270Final2016.md

 - A screen shot of you running **MakeHtml** on EC2.
 I'm expecting to see output that shows at least five or six file names from the HTML for your site.
 - A screen shot showing you using **git pull** to update at least one file on your ec2.
 - **Extra Credit** A screen shot of the network page in either Chrome or Firefox.
 Before taking the screen shot, press F5 or do something else to refresh the page.
 Hopefully there will be no red on the page indicating files that were not found.

+**NOTE**: _After you have received a final grade, consider whether or not you want to turn off your running instance on EC2._

 ## Grading